Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 Don’t leave the country before visiting the Blue Lagoon.
 Yes; it’s pricy but it is unique.

-Switzerland doesn’t often appear on lists of best solo travel destinations.
+Switzerland doesn’t often appear on lists of the best solo travel destinations.
 This is a cruel oversight.

 I have visited this staggeringly scenic country many times and it is one of the best places in Europe to catch a super scenic train ride, including the famous Glacier Express.
 Switzerland is a solo traveller’s dream destination, especially for mature solo travellers.